kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 tableView.dropDelegate = self
 ```

+Oops - I have a typo here - I typed IndexPath but meant in.

 At this point, I can build and run, and check it out - I can drag and drop items from the reminders app into my app.
 I can also drag items between the table views, and the table view itself, but if I do this I lose data since currently I'm only saving the name of the pet out.
-Luckily, there is an optimization here that we'll do next!
+Luckily, there is an optimization here that will fix that, and we'll do that next!

 ### Interlude

 If you think about it, if you drag and drop within your own app, what we're doing is really silly.

-We already have the data in memory, so there's no need to encode it out to a UTF8 string buffer and back.
+We already have the pet object in memory, so there's no need to encode it out to a limited UTF8 string buffer and back.

 Instead, if it's in the same table view, we should simply swap the rows.
-And if it's within the same app, the drag item provides a handy localObject property you can use to squirrel away the item for use later.
-Let's take a look.
+And if it's within the same app, the drag item provides a handy localObject property you can use to "squirrel" away the pet for use later - what, squirrels make great pets!
+Anyway, let's take a look.

 ## Optimizations

 Let's fill in that first TODO.
 If the item has the sourceIndexPath property set, that means it's from the same app and the same table view.
-So I'll call moveItem on the data source to swap the positions, then on the main thread I'll update the table view appropriately.
+So I'll call moveItem on the data source to swap the positions, then on the main thread I'll perform a batch update to delete the row at the source, and insert a row at the destination.

 ```
       // Item originated from same app, and same table view